rest-for-physics/axionlib/data/magneticField/README.md

 Conventions
 ===========

-- `File contents` : Each .dat file contains 6 columns.
-The three first columns are the position X,Y,Z in m and the three last columns the values of the magnetic field in these positions in T. These files are for regular mesh.
+- `File contents` : Each .dat file contains a first line with 4 numbers (x_max, y_max, z_max and meshSize in m) and then 6 columns with many lines.
+The three first columns are the position X,Y,Z in m and the three last columns the values of the magnetic field in these positions in T. These files are for regular mesh and for rectanglar magnetic field.

-- `Filename` : magneticField_sizeMesh_AUTHOR_YYYYMM.dat.
-For example, if points are defined every 0.04 meters the file name will be magneticField_00400_AUTHOR_YYYMM.dat.
-00400 because the size of the string has to be 5.
+- `Filename` : magneticField_AUTHOR_YYYYMM.dat.
+F

-- `X, Y, Z definitions` : The origin is set in the center of the domain.
+- `X, Y, Z definitions` : The origin is set in the center of the domain, so x_max=-x_min (the same for y and z).
 The Z direction is along the magnetic bore and the axis increases from the entry to the end of the magnetic bore.
 The X and Y axis are defined such that (X,Y,Z) is a direct system.

 List of magnetic fields available